SKILLS WORKSHOP: Get tips and learn how to prepare a poster for SURF. Workshop date will be announced in 2019

 - The poster presenter’s name should be included in the poster file that is submitted (i.e. SmithAJPoster.pdf)

 - Please be aware that there is a cost for one sheet poster or banner printing; therefore a PS ChartString or identification of who is paying for the cost of the poster printing should be identified in the poster submission email to Tim Ford.

 - Do not use light colored text on dark backgrounds.
 This uses large quantities of ink that are expensive, take longer to dry, sometimes run, and sometimes can change color mid-poster

 - Many colors used in posters print much darker than they may appear on the computer monitor

 - Again, the Graphics lab reserves the right to make changes to your poster, such as lightening the background color, if deemed necessary.

-Important: If another shop or resource is used for poster printing, please be sure to check on the amount of time required to complete and pick up the finished product to avoid problems in getting the poster printed by Tuesday, August 5, 2014, in preparation for the Summer Undergraduate Research Fest on August 6, 2014.
+Important: If another shop or resource is used for poster printing, please be sure to check on the amount of time required to complete the job and to pick up the finished product.
+Avoid problems by planning ahead.